marius-team/marius/README.md

 Additionally, if the reviewers of this artifact encounter any issues/bugs, please contact us and we will fix the issue and push an update to the branch.

 #### What's missing? ####
-In this current version of the artifact the following experiments have not been added as they require a large amount of additional code.
+In this current version of the artifact the following experiments have not been added as they require additional data pre-processing code.
 These will be added in future versions of the artifact.

 Experiments not yet added:
  - DGL-KE Livejournal
  - DGL-KE Twitter
  - PBG Twitter
  - PBG Freebase86m

-These experiments require additional preprocessing code to prepare the input dataset for each respective system.

 #### Experiments that require extra effort to reproduce ####
 Some experiments will not run on the single P3.2xLarge instance due to memory requirements and need to be run on a machine with a large amount of memory.